Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

 Results for in-plane excitation with a carrier frequency at $900\, \textrm{Hz}$ prescribed at the bottom edge are shown in Figs. \ref{fig:res900}A and B, and corresponding results for excitation at the top edge are shown in Figs. \ref{fig:res900}E and F. Snapshots of the resulting out-of-plane wavefields show strong asymmetry between the top and bottom edge excitations: the top edge excitation produces highly localized deformation at that edge, while excitation at the bottom edge produces a bulk-like flexural wave.
 This corroborates the results from the ideal Maxwell case and the supercell, where the top edge exhibits floppy edge behavior, while the bottom edge is nonfloppy.

 We verify activation of the topological modes via spectral analysis of the response.
-We collect the out-of-plane displacement time histories at evenly spaced points along the edge where the excitation is applied, perform a 2D discrete Fourier transform (DFT) on this spatio-temporal data matrix, and superimpose the contours of the resulting spectral amplitude surfaces onto the supercell band diagram to infer which modes are predominantly activated.
+We collect the time histories of the out-of-plane displacement at evenly spaced points along the edge where the excitation is applied, perform a 2D discrete Fourier transform (DFT) on this spatio-temporal data matrix, and superimpose the contours of the resulting spectral amplitude surfaces onto the supercell band diagram to infer which modes are predominantly activated.
 The DFT analysis corroborates the conclusions made from the inspection of the wavefields, supporting the notion of topological polarization.
 Excitation at the floppy edge produces a spectral signature that is spread across the branches associated with the edge modes.
 In contrast, excitation of the nonfloppy edge results in activation of longer wavelength modes (at lower values of $\wavenumber_1$) that belong to the flexural bulk band.

-These results are confirmed by simulations performed on a full-scale model of the bilayer lattice, discretized with 3D Timoshenko beam elements (with the same element characteristics used in the supercell analysis).
-The results for the same excitation conditions used in the experiments (excitation from the nonfloppy edge in Figs. \ref{fig:res900}C-D, and from the floppy edge in Figs. \ref{fig:res900}G-H) match the experiments qualitatively, with only a relatively small deviation in frequency that can be attributed to some inevitable discrepancies in material properties between the model and prototype (due to property variability in the material and additive manufacturing process) and to other non-idealities in the geometry of the specimen.
+These results are confirmed by simulations performed on a full-scale model of the bilayer, discretized with 3D Timoshenko beam elements (with the same element characteristics used in the supercell analysis).
+The results for the same excitation conditions used in the experiments (excitation from the nonfloppy edge in Figs. \ref{fig:res900}C-D, and from the floppy edge in Figs. \ref{fig:res900}G-H) match the experiments qualitatively, with only a relatively small deviation in frequency that can be attributed to some inevitable discrepancies in material properties between the model and prototype (due to material property variability resulting from the additive manufacturing process) and to other non-idealities in the geometry of the specimen.